brxyxn/go-contacts-api/README.md

 ### Decisions

 1. **net/http**: I decided to use the `net/http` package to create the API because it is a standard package in Go that allows me to create a server and handle requests and responses, it is also more than capable of holding the requirements of the challenge.
-Even thought it allows me to crerate the server without any external dependencies, I decided to use Gorilla Mux as the router for the API.
+Even though it allows me to create the server without any external dependencies, I decided to use Gorilla Mux as the router for the API.
 2. **Gorilla Mux**: I decided to use Gorilla Mux as the router for the API because it is a powerful and flexible router that allows me to define routes with variables and query parameters.
 It also has a good performance and is widely used in the Go community.
 3. **Response Models**: I decided to define a standard response format for the API that includes a status code, a message, an action, and a data field.
 This allows me to send consistent responses to the client and handle errors in a more structured way.
 4. **Response Handling**: I decided to create a helper function to handle the response to the client.
 This eventually could become a standard way to handle responses in the API across all endpoints and other services (microservices if applicable).
 5. **Logger**: I decided to use the `github.com/rs/zerolog` package to log information about the API to the console.
 This allows me to log information about the requests and responses and debug the API if needed.
-It is very flexible and allows me to log information in different formats and very structured.
+It is very flexible and allows me to log information in different formats and is very structured.
-6. **Environment Variables**: I decided to use environment variables to configure the API and implemented with the library `github.com/joeshaw/envdecode` because it allows us to tag the struct using default values, which requires zero configuarion when it's not provided.
-However, I'd use either JSON, YAML or TOML files to store the configuration in a production environment if required.
+6. **Environment Variables**: I decided to use environment variables to configure the API and implemented it with the library `github.com/joeshaw/envdecode` because it allows us to tag the struct using default values, which requires zero configuration when it's not provided.
+However, I'd use either JSON, YAML, or TOML files to store the configuration in a production environment if required.

 ### Improvements